Rallying a narrative for hope and change

 Then the chanting started.
 Show me what Miami looks like.
 This is what Miami looks like.
 Show me what Oxford looks like.
 This is what Oxford looks like.

 Then each speaker had their opportunity to address the crowd.
-From Hannah Abigail Clarke and Paul Cowin, to Pastor Leslie Jones, each echoed the same message.
+From Hannah Abigail Clarke and Paul Cowin, to Pastor Lesley Jones, each echoed the same message.
 They spoke with one voice.
 They motivated and inspired, not just the crowd of supporters, but one another.
 De’Vante’s nerves had disappeared.

 “You felt a different type of energy,” he said.
 “It felt like what a rally should feel like.
 It felt positive, it felt inclusive.
 Our message was very much love over hate.
 You know, love trumps hate.”